Interfaith dialogue initiatives: 21st-century initiatives

 In July 2008, a historic interfaith dialogue conference was initiated by King Abdullah of Saudi Arabia to solve world problems through concord instead of conflict.
 The conference was attended by religious leaders of different faiths such as Christianity, Judaism, Buddhism, Hinduism, and Taoism and was hosted by King Juan Carlos of Spain in Madrid.

 In January 2009, at Gujarat's Mahuva, the Dalai Lama inaugurated an interfaith "World Religions-Dialogue and Symphony" conference convened by Hindu preacher Morari Bapu from January 6 to 11, 2009.
 This conference explored ways and means to deal with the discord among major religions, according to Morari Bapu.
 Participants included Prof. Samdhong Rinpoche on Buddhism, Diwan Saiyad Zainul Abedin Ali Sahib (Ajmer Sharif) on Islam, Dr. Prabalkant Dutt on non-Catholic Christianity, Swami Jayendra Saraswathi on Hinduism and Dastur Dr. Peshtan Hormazadiar Mirza on Zoroastrianism.

 In 2009, the Vancouver School of Theology opened the Iona Pacific Inter-religious Centre.
 The Centre "models dialogical, constructive, and innovative research, learning and social engagement".
 The centre operates under the leadership of Principal and Dean, Dr. Wendy Fletcher, and Director, Rabbi Dr. Robert Daum.

 In 2009, the Charter for Compassion was unveiled to the world.
 The Charter was inspired by Karen Armstrong when she received the 2008 TED Prize.
 She made a wish that the TED community would "help create, launch, and propagate a Charter for Compassion".
 After the contribution of thousands of people the Charter was compiled and presented.
 Charter for Compassion International serves as "an umbrella for people to engage in collaborative partnerships worldwide" by "concrete, practical actions".

-In 2009, Council of Interfaith Communities (CIC) was incorporated in Washington, District of Columbia.
-It mission was "to be the administrative and ecclesiastical home for independent interfaith/multifaith churches, congregations and seminaries in the USA" and to honor "Interfaith as a spiritual expression".
+In 2009, Council of Interfaith Communities (CIC) was incorporated in Washington, D.C.
+Its mission was "to be the administrative and ecclesiastical home for independent interfaith/multifaith churches, congregations and seminaries in the USA" and to honor "Interfaith as a spiritual expression".
 The CIC is one component of the World Council of Interfaith Communities.

-In 2009, Project Aladdin, an initiative of cultural diplomacy and interreligious dialogue was founded in Paris.
+In 2009, Project Aladdin, an initiative of cultural diplomacy and interreligious dialogue, was founded in Paris.
 It was initiated by the Fondation pour la Mémoire de la Shoah and sponsored by former French president Jacques Chirac and Prince Hassan bin Talal of Jordan.
 Its initial purpose was to counter Holocaust denial in the Muslim world by translating and publishing important Shoah scholarship in Arabic.
 It has since expanded its mission to combat intolerance, racism, and hate speech against minorities in general.

 In 2010, Interfaith Partners of South Carolina was formed.
 It was the first South Carolina statewide diversity interfaith organization.